Hendrixer/API-design-v4/lessons/07-auth/A-auth-middleware.md

 We don't want just anyone using our API.
-Our DB is multitenat, so we need to be able to identify what user is making the request so we can scope their queries and writes to the user.
+Our DB is multi-tenat, so we need to identify what user is making the request so we can scope their queries and writes to the user.
 We don't want one user having access to another user's data.
 <br>
 To ensure all of this, we're going to protect our API.
-Using tokens is a great approach for this.
+Tokens are a great approach for this.
 Things like API Keys and JWT's are good examples of tokens.
 You could also use Sessions.
 We're going to use JWTs.

 ## Creating a JWT